 |Description of this AgencyDescription of this Agency|

-In 1983, the Government Statist and Actuary (VA 989) was transferred to the Department of Management and Budget (VA 1022) but operational responsibility for the registration of births, deaths and marriages remained with the Department of Property and Services (VA 430).
-Between 1983 and 1986, the Assistant Government Statist (Chief Registration Officer) had effective responsibility, although legislative responsibility remained with the Government Statist.
+Prior to the establishment of the Registry of Births, Deaths and Marriages in 1986, effective responsibility for the registration of births, deaths and marriages was held by the Assistant Government Statist (Chief Registration Officer), although legislative responsibility was held by the Government Statist.
+In 1983, the Government Statist and Actuary (VA 989) was transferred to the Department of Management and Budget (VA 1022) but operational responsibility for births, deaths and marriages remained with the Department of Property and Services (VA 430).

 With the proclamation of the Registration of Births, Deaths and Marriages (Amendment) Act 1985 (No. 10244) on 31 October 1986, legislative responsibility was transferred to the Registrar of Births, Deaths, Marriages and the Registry of Births, Deaths and Marriages was formally established.
 Services in relation to marriage are undertaken under delegation from the Federal Government pursuant to the Commonwealth Marriage Act 1961, and include a register of ministers and celebrants authorised to conduct marriage ceremonies, as well as powers in relation to the marriage of minors.